How to Start an Emergency Fund and Reach $1,000 Fast

 • Split: 50% to fund, 50% to enjoy

 Real story: From a $600 tax refund, I saved $400 and used $200 for a guilt-free treat.
+There are plenty of emergency fund examples where small, consistent actions add up to significant safety nets over time.
 A balanced approach helps you stick to the habit.

 Check your progress monthly.
 How close are you to your goal?
 If not, identify blockers and make small tweaks, like adjusting your transfer amount or reducing another expense.